We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 SI2 Carity (Slightly Included – 2nd Degree)

-With step cut diamonds like asscher and emerald cuts, an SI2 inclusion will most likely be visible to the naked eye (as is the case with this 0.76 carat diamond from James Allen).
+With step cut diamonds like asscher and emerald cuts, an SI2 inclusion will most likely be visible to the naked eye (as is the case with this 0.71 carat emerald cut from Blue Nile).
 With almost every other shape, an SI2 clarity inclusion is usually clean to the naked eye.

 I1 Clarity (Included – 1st Degree)